lex-koelewijn/Arguing_Agents/README.md

 # Run Instructions
 ### Preparations
 As briefly mentioned in our report and presentation, we had some difficulties getting the Orange3 library to work properly.
 There is several ways of installing it.
 We recommend using Linux in combination with Anaconda.

+If Anaconda is not yet installed on your system, please follow these instructions:
 Instructions on how to install Anaconda can be found [here](https://docs.anaconda.com/anaconda/install/linux/).
-Instructions on how to install Orange3 using Anaconda can be found [here](https://orange.biolab.si/download/#linux).

 ## Clone the code
 Please clone this repository and navigate to it:
 ```